rachelramoutar/Fetch-App/README.md

 [Heroku Node App Deployment Docs](https://devcenter.heroku.com/categories/nodejs-support)

-To prepare for the Heroku deployment lesson on **SEPTEMBER 28th**, please make sure have a GitHub repository for your project and have a basic express server running.
+To prepare for the Heroku deployment lesson on **August 27th**, please make sure have a GitHub repository for your project and have a basic express server running.

 ## Technical Demonstration